mrmorphic/hwio/README.md

 	// map a value in range 0-1800 to new range 0-1023 i := hwio.Map(value, 0, 1800, 0, 1023)

+## On-board LEDs

+On-board LEDs can be controlled using the helper function Led:

+	// Turn on usr0 LED
+	e := hwio.Led("usr0", true)

+For BeagleBone, the LEDs are named "usr0", "usr1", "usr2" and "usr3" (case-insensitive).
+For Raspberry Pi only one of the LEDs is controllable, which is named "OK".

+The Led function is a helper that uses the LED module.
+This provides more options to control what is displayed on each LED.

 ## I2C

 I2C is supported on BeagleBone Black and Raspberry Pi.
 It is accessible through the "i2c" module (BBB i2c2 pins), as follows: